 It is common for some organic compounds to have double bonds.
-Rather than having only a single bond as an alkane, it is common for the molecule to be an alkene.
+Instead of having only single bonds as an alkane, it is common for the molecule to be an alkene.

 Double bonds can be created by organic synthesis.
-One way to do this is by means of an elimination reaction.
+One way to do this is through elimination reactions.
 By reacting with a basic reagent, it is possible to create a compound with a double bond.
 This is called an elimination reaction.

 There are three major types of elimination reactions, two of which are the E1 and E2 reactions.
 The E2 reaction is particularly important, and these synthetic reactions can be used to create alkenes.